semillie/future-vehicle-analysis/README.md

 ##### Sources
-  the data that was acquired was from Environmental Projection Agency, with further research on specificications and add-ons found through Car and Driver / Hearst Autos, inc., and Kelley's Blue Book
+  The data that was acquired from Environmental Projection Agency, with further research on specificications and add-ons found through Car and Driver / Hearst Autos, inc., and Kelley's Blue Book